 Google, for instance, processes on average of 40,000 search queries every second, amounting to 3.5 billion searches each day.
 And with the number of connected devices growing exponentially each year, there is no slowing down the growth of data around the world.

 It’s hard enough to get your head around these incredible numbers.
-But as a business owner, you must also be able to manage and control all the data that goes in and out of your business.
-You need to create a company that understands the value of data, organises business data for ease of use, and harnesses its power to drive ongoing success.
+But as a business owner, you must also be able to manage and control all the integrity of the data that goes in and out of your business.
+You need to create processes and a business culture that understands the value of data, organises business data for ease of use, and harnesses its power to drive ongoing success.

-In other words, there is a need to create data management strategy process.
+In other words, you need to develop a data management strategy.

 What is a data-centric organisation?